starreeze/geocap/readme.md

 scripts/data/generate.sh train
 ```

-Of course, you can also generate the test set in the same way.
+Of course, you can also generate your own test set in the same way.
 The only difference is the number of samples.

 The following is a description on the three phases and corresponding parameters for constructing the data.
 Please read it for customizing the data generation process.